mgregson/osx-hashistack/README.md

    for Mac, removing the dependence on vagrant and VirtualBox entirely.
 This is probably also a better path towards supporting Apple Silicon.
 It would likely also be _faster_.
+ - Pull the `Vagrantfile` and `configuration.nix` templates back out into their own files so that they're easier to maintain.